SNK: Neo Geo and other hardware

 The company developed and produced a number of other hardware during the 1990s after the Neo Geo, all of which were short-lived and commercially unsuccessful.
-The Hyper Neo Geo 64 arcade board, released in 1997, was designed to be a modern follow-up to Neo Geo with 3D graphical capabilties, however it was a significant failure and few games were made for the platform.
+The Hyper Neo Geo 64 arcade board, released in 1997, was designed to be a modern follow-up to Neo Geo with 3D graphical capabilities, however it was a significant failure and few games were made for the platform.
 SNK then developed and released the handheld game device Neo Geo Pocket for the Japanese market, and its follow-up Neo Geo Pocket Color with a color display, released globally; both of these were discontinued by 2000 in the West, and then in 2001 when the original SNK went bankrupt.